fozziethebeat/TopicModelComparison/README.md

 ## Using the automated script

-The writeup so far has desecrated the steps we used to compute each experiment in more detail than provided in the original paper.
+The writeup so far has described the steps we used to compute each experiment in more detail than provided in the original paper.
 However, to make this even easier to replicate, we've provided a [run][23] script that automates the process as much as possible.
 This section describes the minimum number of steps needed